interscript/rababa/docs/DISTILL-SOURCE-PROMPT.md

 - NEW standing verdict: RL variants (RAFT/GRPO/GTPO) are all flat or negative on these teachers — do not retrain or RL-polish a teacher, and treat teacher outputs (not any RL variant) as the label source.
-- SUCCESSORS IN FLIGHT (2026-08-19): r6 Arabic morph aux-task
+- SUCCESSORS IN FLIGHT (2026-08-20): r6 Arabic morph aux-task
-  (run-006-morph, ~15h remaining), Hebrew s45 phonikud curriculum
+  (run-006-morph, resumed from checkpoint-6000 after a preemption;
-  (run-s45-phonikud, restarted after a client-stream drop; resumes from volume checkpoints).
-Standing rule: none replaces its teacher below until a verified eval lands in docs/RESULTS.md AND this file is updated.
-Do not poll for them, do not use intermediate checkpoints.
-(Thai scaleup600k VERIFIED 1.7260% PER — section 4.)
+  ~15h remaining).
+Standing rule: it does not replace r5 until a verified eval lands in docs/RESULTS.md AND this file is updated.
+  Do not poll, do not use intermediate checkpoints.
+(VERIFIED:
+  Thai scaleup600k 1.7260% PER — section 4; Hebrew s45 16.58% DER —
+  section 2.)

 ## 1. Arabic diacritizer — r5 paragraph-context (580M ByT5-base) ★ NEW CANONICAL
 - Path: `/checkpoints/rababa_arabic_byt5/run-005-context/best` (HF)